Improx/ModifiedValues/README.md

 Speed += 5f;

 //After some time passes, you want to remove the Energized buff.
-//However, we can't just simply divide by 1.2f to get the correct result, because the rollerscates buff is still active
+//However, we can't just simply divide by 1.2f to get the correct result, because
+//the rollerscates buff is still active
 //We need to keep the additive rollerscates effect like this:

 Speed -= 5f;